Spencer Torkelson Player Props: Tigers vs. Twins

 Spencer Torkelson At The Plate

-- He has homered in seven games this year (10.3%), leaving the park in 2.4% of his chances at the plate.
+- He has homered in eight games this season (11.1%), homering in 2.6% of his plate appearances.

-- Torkelson has an RBI in 24 of 68 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in two contests.
+- Torkelson has had an RBI in 25 games this year (34.7%), including seven multi-RBI outings (9.7%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 26 games this year, with multiple runs four times.
+- He has scored in 38.9% of his games this season, with two or more runs scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.